DataBiosphere/toil/docs/python/developing.rst

-To allow command line control of the options we can use the :func:`toil.job.Job.Runner.getDefaultArgumentParser` method to create a :class:`argparse.ArgumentParser` object which can be used to parse command line options for a Toil Python workflow.
+To allow command line control of the options we can use the :func:`toil.job.Job.Runner.getDefaultArgumentParser` method to create a :class:`configargparse.ArgParser` object which can be used to parse command line options for a Toil Python workflow.
 For example:

 .. literalinclude:: ../../src/toil/test/docs/scripts/tutorial_arguments.py